drkarl/install-scripts/README.md

 ```
 - Then logout and login as the newly created user, and execute `install-scripts/ubuntu-14.04.2-LTS/user/00-run_all.sh`.

 - Then, if you logout and login again with that user you will be in zsh.
-Now you can execute `source /usr/share/zsh/functions/Completion/Debian/_apt-fast`

 - Optionally there are some installation scripts for some other applications which will be added over time.